facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Supported Flow Types

-You will be using [Flow type annotations](https://flow.org/en/docs/types/) to define your JavaScript spec.
+When using Flow, you will be using [type annotations](https://flow.org/en/docs/types/) to define your spec.
 Keeping in mind that the goal of defining a JavaScript spec is to ensure the generated native interface code is type safe, the set of supported Flow types will be those that can be mapped one-to-one to a corresponding type on the native platform.

 <!-- alex ignore savage -->